 Visit the major screens in different Sample Plans:

-Clicking around a bit and making a few changes to a few sample plans is a great way to quickly learn about how Hexawise works!
+Clicking around a bit and making changes to a few sample plans is a great way to quickly learn about how Hexawise works!

-Hexawise is a different kind of tool with different features than other software testing tools that you might be familiar with, so don't panic if features in Hexawise don't look familiar at first.
+Hexawise is a different kind of tool with different features compared to other software testing tools that you might be familiar with, so don't panic if features in Hexawise don't look familiar.
 It's normal to be a little confused at first.
-We've designed a series of recommended achievements to help you increase your test design skills, understand Hexawise features, and - most importantly - become a more knowledgeable and powerful software tester.
+We've designed a series of certifications and support articles to help you increase your test design skills, understand Hexawise features, and - most importantly - become a more knowledgeable and powerful software tester.

 3) Pay attention to what makes sets of Hexawise tests different